finix-payments/finix-flex-docs-generator/sections/guide_tokenization_js/definition.md

 }

 ```
-Great now that you have created a token you will want to store that ID to utilize the token in the future.
+Great!
+Now that you have created a token you will want to store that ID to utilize the token in the future.
 To do this you will need to send the ID from your front-end client to your back-end server, which you'll do by expanding on the callback that you created in the previous step.